Ada-C13/slack-cli-reflection/individual-reflection.md

 1. What does the program do if the response comes back with a status code of 200?
     - Answer: if the reponse comes back with a status code of 200, it will post the message successfully on the channel that was chosen.
 1. What does the program do if the response does not come back with a status code of 200?
-    - Answer: it will raise the SlackAPIError - "We encountered a problem: #{response["error"]}"
+    - Answer: it will raise the SlackAPIError - "We encountered a problem: #{response["error"]}".

 ## Request & Response Cycle